FAQ: Canadian Medical Graduate (CMG) Interview and Information Session

-Do the Barrie/Newmarket or Rural sessions include a different interview panel?
+Does the Rural sessions include a different interview panel?

 The interview panel for all our sessions consistently includes a faculty member and a current resident.
-However, there is a higher chance that you will be matched with interviewers from the Barrie/Newmarket or Rural streams at the dedicated sessions.
+However, there is a higher chance that you will be matched with interviewers from the Rural stream at the dedicated sessions.

-Will attending the Barrie/Newmarket & Rural stream session have any disadvantage for someone who is very interested in the GTA stream?
+Will attending the Rural stream session have any disadvantage for someone who is very interested in the GTA stream?

-No, there is no disadvantage to candidates who attend the Barrie/Newmarket or Rural stream sessions.
+No, there is no disadvantage to candidates who attend the Rural stream session.

-The Barrie/Newmarket or Rural Sessions are designated days when there will be additional representatives from the Barrie/Newmarket or Rural streams to answer questions and take part in the interview session.
-If you are highly interested in these streams it is strongly recommended that you choose to attend these Interview and Information Sessions.
-There will still be representation by residents from the GTA stream at these sessions to help with answering questions and providing information.
+The Rural Sessions are designated days when there will be additional representatives from the Rural streams to answer questions and take part in the interview session.
+If you are highly interested in this stream it is strongly recommended that you choose to attend these Interview and Information Sessions.
+There will still be representation by residents from the GTA stream and the Barrie or Newmarket Stream at these sessions to help with answering questions and providing information.

 I received confirmation for a 4 hour time period, what time is my interview?

 Please note that you will be informed of your registration time closer to your interview date.
 You will be required to be at the DFCM for approximately 2.5 hours which will include your 30 minute interview.
 We understand that you are coordinating multiple interviews and scheduling transportation, thus we recommend you leave ample time around this window as buffer time for travel.
 We have planned a variety of activities for you to learn about the Family Medicine Program at U of T including formal presentations and time to allow you to meet representatives from the diverse sites and streams that comprise our program in an informal non-evaluative setting.
 This is an important piece in order to familiarize yourself with our program so you can make an educated decision in your ranking process.
 We will provide you with your interview time on arrival and we are unable to provide this time before registration.

 How do I get to the Department of Family & Community Medicine?